 Building on this successful model we have replicated this project and now have four 'Power Up' referral schemes - one in each of our regions working with CAB in the Midlands, Energy Saving Trust in South Wales and the Centre for Sustainable Energy in the South West.
-Every customer contacted as part of WPD's PSR data cleanse is given the opportunity to be referred to a partner organisation, such as Citizens' Advice and the Centre for Sustainable Energy, for support.
+Every customer contacted as part of WPD's PSR data cleanse is given the opportunity to be referred to a partner organisation, such as Citizens Advice and the Centre for Sustainable Energy, for support.
 Based on feedback from our Customer Panel customers are offered free, independent, confidential and impartial advice on:

-- 1. Income maximisation (e.g. debt management) - 2.
-Tariffs (e.g. switching tariff) - 3.
-Energy efficiency (e.g. loft/cavity wall insulation schemes) - 4.
-Affordable warmth (e.g. boiler replacement schemes) - 5.
-Behavioural changes (e.g. more effectively managing heating/hot water systems). - 6.
+- 1. Income maximisation (e.g. benefit and debt advice) - 2.
+Tariff switching assistance - 3.
+Energy efficiency measures (e.g. access to local insulation schemes) - 4.
+Boiler replacements - 5.
+Behavioural changes (e.g. efficient use of heating systems) - 6.
 Health & wellbeing measures